Visual-based Kinematics and Pose Estimation for Skid-Steering Robots

 We first conducted an experiment to show the benefits gained by modeling and estimating skid-steering parameters online.
-In this experiment, three sets of setup are compared, i.e., two provably observable methods and one baseline method.
-Specifically, those methods are 1) \textbf{VIO W/ $\boldsymbol \xi$ :}using measurements from a monocular camera, an IMU, and odometer via the proposed estimator by estimating the full 5 skid-steering kinematic parameters $\boldsymbol \xi$ online; 2) \textbf{VO W/ $\mathrm{\mathbf{ICR}}$ :} using monocular camera and odometer measurements (without an IMU), and performing localization by estimating the 3 ICR parameters $\boldsymbol{\xi}_{ICR}$ online; 3) \textbf{VIO W/O $\boldsymbol \xi$ :} using measurements from monocular camera, an IMU and odometer, and utilizing Eq.~\ref{eq:ordinarymodel} for localization without explicitly modeling $\boldsymbol \xi$.
-We note that, in traditional methods when $\boldsymbol \xi$ is not modeled, Eq.~\ref{eq:ordinarymodel} can be considered as one-parameter (i.e., $b$) approximation of skid-steering kinematics.
-We also point out that, compared to the third setup, the configuration \textbf{VO W/O $\mathrm{\mathbf{ICR}}$} (using a monocular camera, odometer measurements, and using Eq.~\ref{eq:ordinarymodel} for localization without modeling $\boldsymbol{\xi}_{ICR}$) without IMU measurements is regarded as inferior to the third setup, so we do not show the results in this configuration.
+In this experiment, three setups are compared, i.e., two provably observable methods and one baseline method.
+Specifically, those methods are 1) \textbf{VIO (visual-inertial odometry) W/ $\boldsymbol \xi$ :}using measurements from a monocular camera, an IMU, and odometer via the proposed estimator by estimating the full 5 skid-steering kinematic parameters $\boldsymbol \xi$ online; 2) \textbf{VO (visual odometry) W/ $\mathrm{\mathbf{ICR}}$ :} using monocular camera and odometer measurements (without an IMU), and performing localization by estimating the 3 ICR parameters $\boldsymbol{\xi}_{ICR}$ online; 3) \textbf{VIO W/O $\boldsymbol \xi$ :} using measurements from monocular camera, an IMU and odometer, and utilizing differential drive kinematics in Eq.~\eqref{eq:ordinarymodel} for localization~\cite{zhang2021pose} without explicitly modeling $\boldsymbol \xi$.
+Notably, the configuration \textbf{VIO W/O $\boldsymbol \xi$} is exactly our baseline method~\cite{zhang2021pose} for ground robots.
+In~\cite{zhang2021pose}, similar to the optimized cost function in Eq.~\eqref{eq:cost}, the constraints from prior term $\mathcal{C}_{P}$, camera term $\mathcal{C}_{V}$, IMU term $\mathcal{C}_{I}$, and motion manifold term $\mathcal{C}_{M}$ are taken into account, while the odometer constraint $\mathcal{C}_{O}$ is simply induced from ideal differential drive model (see Eq.~\eqref{eq:ordinarymodel}) instead of leveraging the ICR-based kinematics constraint (see Section.~\ref{sec:icr_pred}) proposed in this work.